DevExpress-Examples/blazor-create-datagrid-at-runtime/Readme.md

 ![Change Grid Content at Runtime](images/datagrid-change-data-on-run.gif)

-The main idea of this example is to implement a method that returns the **RenderFragment<T>** object, for example, as follows:
+To do this, implement a method that returns the **RenderFragment<T>** object, for example, as follows:

 ```
 RenderFragment<DataItem> buildGridsWithColumns = (dataObject) =>